stevevance/Chicago-Crash-Browser/README.md

 The records' WGS84 (EPSG:4326) coordinates are converted to EPSG:3436 (Illinois StatePlane West feet) to be able to search distance in feet (this may not be the best method).
 This is the data's original projection although the records' WGS84 coordinates (provided by the data author) are the actual fields used.

+##History
+* First Chicago bike crash map created in February 2011
+* Derek Eder created an enhanced version a bit later
+* Lots of press for the Chicago bike crash map in 2011
+* Attempted to create a public browser later in 2011, to get more details about the crashes, especially after I obtained additional years of data

 ##Credits##
+* Smart Chicago Collaborative for hosting the site
 * Michael Carney and Sebastian Lew (who got me interested in automobile crash data in the first place after they asked if I had it)
 * Lori M. at IDOT (for providing the data)
 * Jerad Weiner